back-seat-driver

 3. Dramatically expressing anxiety

-There is nothing like the knock in confidence, when someone constantly reacts dramatically to your driving.
-Whether this is stomping on an imaginary brake, squealing when they feel you’re too close to another car, covering their eyes and gasping at any slight braking movement.
-It certainly doesn’t help make any situation better.
+There is nothing like the knock in confidence when someone constantly reacts dramatically to your driving.
+Whether this is stomping on an imaginary brake, squealing when they feel you’re too close to another car, or covering their eyes and gasping at any slight braking movement, it certainly doesn’t help make any situation better.

 4. Complaining about speed

-You could be abiding by the speed limit, but with a passenger possibly not being able to see your speedo, they could be complaining you’re going too fast.
-Or maybe they are stating you are driving too slowly, despite you having a reason for your slower speed - whether it’s weather conditions or an approaching hazard.
+You could be abiding by the speed limit, but if your passenger can’t see your speedo, they may complain you’re going too fast.
+Or maybe they state that you are driving too slowly, despite there being a reason for your slower speed - whether it’s weather conditions or an approaching hazard.
+Either way, you are the driver and it’s up to you to determine the appropriate speed for the road conditions, so long as it’s within the speed limit.

 5. Fiddling around with the car’s controls

 You have your car programmed to be on your favourite radio station and preferred temperature, yet passengers can sometimes believe their preference is more important than yours.
-This is a huge issue if preferences are completely opposite and be can be a cause of some heated ‘carguments’.
+This is a huge issue if preferences are completely opposite and can be a cause of some heated ‘carguments.’